Niklas Hultin

 West Africa, Scandinavia, human rights, security studies, small arms, conflict prevention/early warning, dis/misinformation, anthropology.

-My research sits at the intersection of anthropology, law, history, and international relations and focuses on contemporary security practices in West Africa.
-Most of my research has been conducted in The Gambia, with additional research carried out in Liberia, Nigeria, and Senegal.
+My research sits at the intersection of anthropology, law, history, and international relations and focuses on contemporary security practices in West Africa and, increasingly, the greater Baltic Sea region.
+Most of my Africa-focused research has been conducted in The Gambia, with additional research carried out in Liberia, Nigeria, and Senegal.
 My first book, Domestic Gun Control and International Small Arms Control in Africa, uses The Gambia as a case study to examine the globalization/regionalization of small arms control norms (including is historical connections to colonialism); the socio-culturally specific meanings of guns and gun control in this West African contexts; the efficacy and composition of national small arms control bodies in West Africa; and more broadly, the intersection between guns and the pluralization of law and law-like enforcement mechanisms common in developing countries.

-Outside of West Africa, I have also carried out research in the United Kingdom and Sweden—most recently, I received a small grant from the American-Scandinavian Foundation for a project on Covid-19 misinformation in Sweden.
+Outside of West Africa, I have also carried out research in the United Kingdom and Sweden.
+In 2021, I received a grant from the American-Scandinavian Foundation for a project on Covid-19 misinformation in Sweden.

 At Mason, I have taught a variety of courses at the undergraduate and graduate levels.
-My special topics teaching has focused on human security and international development.
+My special topics teaching has focused on human security and international development, with a geographical focus on either West Africa or Northern Europe.
 I have also led study abroad programs at both the graduate and undergraduate levels to Sweden and The Gambia.
+Finally, I also serve as the Director of Graduate Studies for the Global Affairs Program

 Click here for a short video on Dr. Hultin's research and teaching.